NateEag/nateeag.com/pages/software/ideas.md

 will let it report location to the map software could be displayed, however.

-Using the stream of location data, the map could display an area of the earth that displays the locations of all linked devices framing and size, dynamically resizing it as necessary so that all participants are visible at all times.
+Using the stream of location data, the map could display an area of the earth that displays the locations of all linked devices, dynamically resizing it as necessary so that all participants are visible but the map is zoomed out no further than necessary to enable that.

 With OpenStreetMap's raw data, it should be possible to render the map in a visual style similar to the one from the film adaptations.